aridoza/foundational-java/oop-java/abstract-classes-interfaces-lesson/README.md

 ```

-By seeing this, the developer and the Java compiler both understand that there must be an implementation of a method called `getCircumference()` in a subclass of `Shape`, and that it must return a `double` result.
+By seeing this, the developer and Java compiler both understand that there must be an implementation of a method called `getCircumference()` in a subclass of `Shape` and that it must return a `double` result.

 **What if we forget to implement a method marked as `abstract`?**